nealbob/nealbob.github.io/_posts/2015-8-7-parallelcomp2.md

 # A few more details

 Now so far I've glossed over many important details.
-Here are some basic things to consider (for a full explanation see the [documentation]{% http://docs.cython.org/src/userguide/parallelism.html})
+Here are some basic things to consider (for a full explanation see the [documentation](http://docs.cython.org/src/userguide/parallelism.html)

 Firstly, notice the `nogil` argument in `prange(N, nogil=True)`.
 In order to run multi-threaded code we need to turn off the GIL.
 This means that you can't have Python code inside your multi-threaded loop, or compilation will fail.
 It also means that any functions called inside the loop need to be defined nogil, for example: